epfl-lasa/CITRIFIED/control/README.md

 See the instructions for CLion configuration [here](https://github.com/eeberhard/docker-clion-cpp-env).
 Remote host development may also be possible in other IDEs.

+By default, the container is launched with the host port 2222 remapped to the container SSH port.
+The host ports 5550 and 5551 are bound to the matching container ports for the state and command messages, respectively.

+If you need to configure different ports, change the shell variables for SSH, state message and command message port numbers in the remote-dev script.

 ### Deployment
 TODO: Build a release image for all project executables so that they can easily be used for